WaughB/dynamo-streamlit/README.md

 * Open the Streamlit application in your web browser.
 * Verify you can view and add products through the application's interface.

+## Troubleshooting

+I have lots of difficulties updating minikube to the latest version.
+First stop the pods from running.
+Then I ended up using `minikube image rm streamlit-dynamodb-app` to fully remove the image.
+Then re-add the image `minikube image load streamlit-dynamodb-app:latest`.
+You can verify this by checking `minikube image ls --format table ` before and after and confirming the ID in Docker Desktop.